soumiya59/Encrypt/README.md

 ![Markdown Logo](./img/banner.png)
-### this project helps you encrypt your messages or decrypt them using ciphers like Caesar , vigenère and The transposition technique .
+this project helps you encrypt your messages or decrypt them using ciphers like Caesar , vigenère and The transposition technique .
 <br>

-## 📌 About The Project

-### 📷 Screenshots
+## 📷 Screenshots

 #### Home page